Resources & Publications

 Ribeiro, Filipe N.; Henrique, Lucas; Benevenuto, Fabricio; Chakraborty, Abhijnan; Kulshrestha, Juhi; Babaei, Mahmoudreza; Gummadi, Krishna P.

-Media Bias Monitor : Quantifying Biases of Social Media News Outlets at Large-Scale Inproceedings
+Media Bias Monitor : Quantifying Biases of Social Media News Outlets at Large-Scale Proceedings Article

 In: Twelfth International AAAI Conference on Web and Social Media, pp. 290–299, AAAI Press, Palo Alto, California, 2018, ISBN: 978-1-57735-798-8.